 Total time: 1 hour (Including the 30 minutes cooling time)

-Maybe you have already seen those adorable Brie cheese rounds but don’t know what to make of them?
+Maybe you have already seen those adorable Brie cheese dishes but don’t know what to make of them.
 You can eat them as-is to taste the rich and buttery flavor.
-But how about turning these French-originated cheese into Brie en Croûte for a more fun experience?
+But how about turning this French-originated cheese into Brie en Croûte for a more fun experience?

 The best description of this dish is Brie cheese baked with puff pastry to the crispy perfection.
 A good Brie en Croûte is one where the cheese is gooey while the pastry is golden brown.
 Most simpler versions call for Brie cheese, puff pastry, and brown sugar.